dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/api-reference/decoded-barcodes-result.md

 **Return value**

-Returns a pointer to the CDecodedBarcodesResult object at the specified index.
+Returns a pointer to the CBarcodeResultItem object at the specified index.

 ### HasItem